lemon-1997/sqlboy/README.md

 ## Get started

-1. Create a new file and add your table statement:
+1. create a new file and add your table statement:

     ```go
     const (